CalebBrett/Recipe-Server/README.md

 - [ ] Add ingredient recipe selection/relations
 - [x] Add new buttons and figure out better way to convert gpio to keyboard input
 - [ ] Power off just turns backlight off should either sleep or disable input, also can turn brightness down or make it a button thing

-Tools to use:
-   - Raspberry Pi
-   - SQL
-   - Nginx

-Tools to learn:
-   - More about web servers and networking
-   - Modern fullstack standards
-   - Next.js
-   - Prisma
-   - TypeScript

 ## Notes: